leanprover/fp-lean/functional-programming-lean/src/monads/class.md

 Monads encode programs with effects, such as failure, exceptions, or logging, into explicit representations as data and functions.
 Sometimes, however, an API will be written to use a monad for flexibility, but the API's client may not require any encoded effects.
-The _identity monad_ is a monad that has no effects, and allows pure code to be used with monadic APIs:
+The _identity monad_ is a monad that has no effects.
+It allows pure code to be used with monadic APIs:
 ```lean
 {{#example_decl Examples/Monads/Class.lean IdMonad}}
 ```